Generating object files

 }

-Above instancing two objects Cpu0MCCodeEmitter, one is for big endian and the other is for little endian.
-They take care the obj format generated while RegisterELFStreamer() reuse the elf streamer class.
+Above, two Cpu0MCCodeEmitter objects are instantiated.
+One for big-endian and the other for little-endian.
+They handle the object format generation, while RegisterELFStreamer() reuses the ELF streamer class.

 Register function of asm backend